SBolinha/SocketMost/README.md

 ### PiMost header more info: https://github.com/rhysmorgan134/SocketMost/wiki/PiMost

 This is a library for use with the PiMost to allow Most Bus messages (Most 25 only) to be sent to various applications.

 This package just gives out a json formatted string over a unix Datagram socket that can then be consumed through which ever application you wish.
 The implementation is currently at a very early stage, and has been tested on a Jaguar and Land rover system running at 48khz.

-In theory 44.1khz should be useable but will need some configuration changes around the registers (as a hint look into legacy start up mode, and only using the RX from the transceiver as the locking source) this is untested and no guarantee it will work in the way highlighted below.
+In theory 44.1khz should be useable but will need some configuration changes around the registers (as a hint look into legacy start up mode, and only using the RX from the transceiver as the locking source).
+This is untested and no guarantee it will work in the way highlighted below.

 ### Recommended Hardware